Do you have cell phone reception?

 Do you have WiFi?

-There is WiFi on camp, and it is focused around the program spaces in Center Camp (Manor House, KKC, Messinger Family Machon Leadership Center, and the Beit Am).
-There is no WiFi in the bunks, the Hillside Lodge, or in the Chadar Ochel.
-While the WiFi can be found, it is not reliable enough to stream things like Netflix.
+There is WiFi at Eisner, and it is focused around the program spaces of the Retreat Center (Manor House, KKC, Messinger Family Machon Leadership Center, and the Beit Am).
+There is no WiFi in the Hillside Cabins.

 How do I get to and from the retreat center?